matsaleh13/allok8or/doc/dev-log.md

 - Moved TypeNameHelper and tests into their own header/cpp files:
   - Built and re-ran tests on Windows, all good.
-  - Committed and synced on OSX, and got build errors with clang, becuase I'd forgotten to `#include "type_name_helper.h"` from `allocation_tracker.h`.
+  - Committed and synced on OSX, and got build errors with clang, because I'd forgotten to `#include "type_name_helper.h"` from `allocation_tracker.h`.
 WTF didn't that show up in MSVS?
   - Fixed and committed again.
 - A bit of refactoring:
   - Moved the magic macro out of `diagnostic_util.h` and into it's own header, `diagnostic_new.h`.
 Probably will overload operator new there too.